carpentries/feeds.carpentries.org/README.md

 ## Travis CI Deploy

 This repo is used to dynamically update AMY instructor profiles.
 Travis is set to rebuild from the AMY instructor database once per day.
+Then the built feeds are pushed to an S3 bucket and mapped (via CloudFlare CDN) to `https://carpentries.org/amy/<pagename>`

 ## Access Feeds